Sergey-Nag/meeting-planning-calendar/README.md

 ## Calendar
 The main view of the calendar page.

-At the top of the page located page title, select input for filter and button to create new event.
+At the top of the page located page title, dropdouwn input for filter and button to create new event.
-Below, contains the calendar with 6 columns and 10 row where on the titles displayed weekdays and on the rows displayed working hours.
+Below is the calendar with 6 columns and 10 row where on the titles displayed weekdays and on the rows displayed working hours.
 ![calendar page](/doc-img/1-calendar.png)

 ## Event card